volzotan/tlpic/generate/README.md

 python3 perlin.py -x 100 -y 100 -z 10 -s 3 --output-image image.png --output-xyz pointcloud.xyz --output-stl mesh.stl
 ```

-Calculate a block of Perlin noise (100 by 100 units and a height of 10 units) with a precision of 3 values per unit.
+Calculate a block of Perlin noise (100 by 100 units and a height of 10 units) with a sample rate of 3 values per unit.
 Output the values as an image, a pointcloud and a mesh.
 Units can be interpreted as millimeter, meter or inch, depending on your application.

 ```
 python3 perlin.py -x 100 -y 100 -z 10 -s 3 --output-stl mesh.stl --surface-only
 ```
-Same as above, but just the noise (no block) as an STL.
+Same as above, but just the noise (not extruded to a 3d block) as an STL.